Antzed/INFO-371-image-categorization/findings.md

 })
 ```

-I also applied the same logic in the later validation dataframe:
+We also applied the same logic in the later validation dataframe:

 ```python
 validationResults = pd.DataFrame({